yousefelassal/quote-cron/README.md

 > It is the nature of the wise to resist pleasures, but the foolish to be a slave to them.

 > Light tomorrow with today!

+> No day in which you learn something is a complete loss.